mrdonado/blog/_posts/2017-06-18-useful-npm-commands.markdown

 Yarn is compatible with the same `package.json` of npm, so you can just install it globally (`npm install -g yarn`) and try it out right away by simply running `yarn` on your project's root folder, which will generate the `yarn.lock`.

-It a very good idea to add this `yarn.lock` to your version control.
+It is a very good idea to add this `yarn.lock` to your version control.

 ## Remove unneeded dependencies